gondorya/simpe-react-form/README.md

 **validation**

 Optional.
-A function that takes input values as arguments and returns an object with inputs names and validation messages (if validation failed)
+A function that takes an object with inputs names as a keys and inputs values as a values.
+It returns an object with inputs names and validation messages (if validation failed).

+Thanks to this, the user decides which inputs are to be validated and which are not.

+User can also use a value from a completely different field to validate a selected field

 ```javascript
 validation: (values: { [x: string]: string; }) => ({ [key: string]: string })